17:00 @ GlogauAIR

-As Arjun Appadurai pointed out, the daily life of the contemporary human is not anymore restricted to a hermetic local dimension; it has completely surpassed national borders, becoming a volatile, unpredictable system of and in itself that nobody has fully control of.
+As Arjun Appadurai pointed out, the daily life of the contemporary human is not anymore restricted to a hermetic local dimension; it has completely surpassed national borders, becoming a volatile, unpredictable system that nobody has fully control of.

 The incessant amount of omnipresent flux at a global scale, made deterritorialization and reterritorialization (Guattari & Deleuze) the two most essential movements of our era.
 The constant acts of leaving and adapting have become an unquestionable norm.

 Globalization seems to have reshaped the world’s reality as an on-going, unending process of complex interrelated negotiations.
 Contemporary human societies and individuals seem to be the very materialization of Nietzsche’s concept of ‘becoming’: something unsteady, always unfinished, always under-construction, ephemeral, always hybrid, opened to an eternal redefinition of themselves.

 However, this utopian promise of a more homogeneous, united world did not come without a cost and several political, cultural, economic and identitarian tensions arised between local and global spheres.
 A hyperconnected globe altered our perception of place, space, time and identity and thus of the self and of the otherness.
 Thus we ask: in a borderless, continuously changing hybrid world, how are these constant renegotiations of physical and physiological borders being handled?